Welcome to the new KidsHealth website! See what is new.

 Watch some videos to see just how severe the disease can be.

-How do you catch whooping cough?
+How you catch whooping cough

 Whooping cough is very easy to catch.
 It spreads through the air in droplets, so coughing, sneezing and contact with spit (saliva) pass it on.
 On average, each person with whooping cough passes the infection on to 12 other people.

 Whooping cough is not under control in Aotearoa New Zealand and it is still a problem worldwide.
-Every 3 to 5 years there are outbreaks with several thousand people (mostly young children) affected.
+Every 3 to 5 years there are outbreaks with several thousand people (mostly young tamariki) affected.
 A significant number of pēpi in Aotearoa end up in hospital.
 Whooping cough in teenagers and adults often goes unrecognised and is often under reported.
 Up to a third of teenagers and young adults with a long-lasting cough have evidence of recent whooping cough infection.

-What are the signs and symptoms of whooping cough?
+Signs and symptoms of whooping cough

 Whooping cough affects tamariki differently depending on their age.
 The younger your child, the greater the risk of getting very sick from whooping cough.